Fiserv/exchange/docs/getting-started/account-operations.md

 ### Get Trade Info

-The `/account/trade-info` endpoint allows the PayFac to retrieve a transaction summary of the sub-merchants MID on a specific date by API, and will return the amounts in each trade account listed in the above table, as well as the number of transactions received.
+The `/account/trade-info` endpoint allows the PayFac to retrieve a transaction summary of the merchants MID on a specific date by API, and will return the amounts in each trade account listed in the above table, as well as the number of transactions received.

 ## Settlement info

 Settlements can be retrieved by UI or API and will show the type of settlement (Credit or Debit), effective date, settlement details, status and reference.
 This is handled using the `/account/settlement-info` endpoint on a MID basis.
-The reference is uniquely assigned when the settlement is generated, and the *effective date* is the date that this settlement will actually be funded to the sub-merchants Bank account.
+The reference is uniquely assigned when the settlement is generated, and the *effective date* is the date that this settlement will actually be funded to the merchants Bank account.

 ### Get settlement info